TarsCloud/TarsDocs_en/dev/tarsjava/shi-yong-zhi-nan.md

 | X.Y         | none           | INFO            |
 | X.Y.Z       | none           | INFO            |

-- Appenders: The component for writing log events, you can specify the log output to the console, files, remote servers, and databases.
+- Appender: The component for writing log events, you can specify the log output to the console, files, remote servers, and databases.
-- Layouts: Format and output log information.
+- Layout: Format and output log information.

 #### Configuration

-Logback will first look for *logback-test.xml* and * logback.xml * configuration files in the class path.
+Logback will first look for *logback-test.xml* and *logback.xml* configuration files in the class path.
 If it is not found, the default *BasicConfigurator* will be used.
 The basic structure of the configuration file can be described as, \<configuration\> element, containing zero or more \<appender\> elements, followed by zero or more \<logger\> elements, followed by at most one \<root\> element.
-The official document gives the struct of the configuration file as follows:
+The official document gives the structure of the configuration file as follows:

 ![Logback-config](images/Logback-config.png)